This post may contain affiliate links. Please read my disclosure policy.

 Make the blueberry syrup

 - Place the berries, water and agave in a small saucepan.
-Cover loosely [tilt pan lid to allow steam to escape or it might boil over] and simmer for about 6 to 8 minutes, until the blueberries are completely cooked.
+Cover loosely [tilt pan lid to allow steam to escape or it might boil over] and simmer over low heat for about 10 minutes, until the blueberries are completely cooked and broken down.

 - Immediately, place a mesh strainer over a small bowl, and strain the syrup, running a spoon back and forth through the berries to make them run through, and pressing on the solids at the end, to extract all of the juice.
 Refrigerate, or if you are in a hurry, stash it in the freezer for 20 minutes.